 There were no sex-, age-, or race-related differences in treatment effect.

 The incidence of anastomotic leak was low and comparable in patients receiving either Entereg or placebo (0.7% and 1.0%, respectively).

 Entereg capsules, 12 mg, are blue, hard-gelatin capsules printed with "ADL2698" on both the body and the cap of the capsule.
 Entereg capsules are available in unit-dose packs of 30 capsules (30 doses) (NDC 67919-020-10) for hospital use only.

 Store at 25°C (77°F); excursions permitted to 15–30°C (59–86°F) [see USP Controlled Room Temperature].

 Recent Use of Opioids

-Patients should be informed that they must disclose long-term or intermittent opioid pain therapy, including any use of opioids in the week prior to receiving Entereg.
-They should understand that recent use of opioids may make them more susceptible to adverse reactions to Entereg, primarily those limited to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).
+Inform patients that they must disclose long-term or intermittent opioid pain therapy to their healthcare provider, including any use of opioids in the week prior to receiving Entereg.
+Inform patients that recent use of opioids may make them more susceptible to adverse reactions to Entereg, primarily those limited to the gastrointestinal tract (e.g., abdominal pain, nausea and vomiting, diarrhea).